thept-ru/BirthDayBot/SETUP.md

 1. Check that you have write permissions to the project directory
 2. For SQLite: delete `birthday_bot.db` and restart to reinitialize
 3. For PostgreSQL: verify connection string and database exists

+### Data backup and restore
+1. See [BACKUP_SETUP.md](BACKUP_SETUP.md) for detailed backup configuration
+2. Automated backups are created hourly, weekly, and yearly
+3. To restore from backup: stop bot → restore DB file → start bot

 ## Development